-This is the financial report for Clovelly Community Financial Services Limited (the company).
+This is the consolidated financial report for Clovelly Community Financial Services Limited and its subsidiaries (together referred to as the company).
 The company is a for profit entity limited by shares, and incorporated and domiciled in Australia.
 The registered office and principal place of business is:

-Registered Office

-Principal Place of Business
+Registered Office Principal Place of Business

-222 - 226 Clovelly Rd Coogee NSW 2034 222 - 226 Clovelly Rd Coogee NSW 2034
+222-226 Clovelly Rd 222-226 Clovelly Rd Coogee NSW 2034 Coogee NSW 2034

 Further information on the nature of the operations and principal activity of the company is provided in the directors' report.
-Information on the company's related party relationships is provided in Note 26.
+Information on the company's related party relationships is provided in Note 25.